-5.17.
+5.18.
 Emergency procedures

-- 5.17.1.
-The school has its own Emergency procedures for matters including: - fire - utility failure - serious injury to a pupil or member of staff (for example, transport accident); - significant damage to school property (for example, fire); - criminal activity (for example, bomb threat); - severe weather (for example, flooding); - public health incidents (for example, flu pandemic); and - the effects of a disaster in the local community.
+- 5.18.1.
+The school has its own Emergency procedures for matters such as fire, flood and utility failure.
+The Trust will provide support in terms of advice, authorisation for expenditure and the use of contractors or advisors above an agreed limit delegated to the school's Headteacher and Site Manager. - 5.18.2.
 Further information on these procedures is contained within the Business Continuity Policy.
-The Trust will provide support in terms of advice, authorisation for expenditure and the use of contractors or advisors above an agreed limit delegated to the school's Headteacher and Site Manager.
+The Trust will provide support in terms of advice, authorisation for expenditure and the use of contractors or advisors above an agreed limit delegated to the school's Headteacher and Site Manager. - 5.18.3.
 Weather problems will be dealt with in a similar way in that local decisions will be made about remaining open in bad weather.
 The assessment process will be based on a Trust guidance policy agreed with school leaders.
-The Trust may however opt for a decision overall where weather forecasting indicates this is prudent.
+The Trust may however opt for a decision overall where weather forecasting indicates this is prudent. - 5.18.4.
 Threats to people will be managed with local security and lockdown procedures.

-5.18.
+5.19.
 Fire precautions

-- 5.18.1.
-The arrangements for general fire safety as required under the Regulatory Reform [Fire Safety] Order will be in accordance with the outcome of a fire risk assessment and reviewed annually unless requiring revision due to substantial change. - 5.18.2.
-The school's fire log book will be used to record weekly system tests, practise and unplanned evacuation drills, training on equipment, visit by the Fire and Rescue service, emergency crate inspections, etc.
+- 5.19.1.
+The arrangements for general fire safety as required under the Regulatory Reform [Fire Safety] Order will be in accordance with the outcome of a fire risk assessment and reviewed annually unless requiring revision due to substantial change. - 5.19.2.
+The school's fire log book will be used to record weekly system tests, practise and unplanned evacuation drills, training on equipment, visit by the Fire and Rescue service, emergency crate inspections, etc. - 5.19.3.

-5.18.3.
 The school's fire log book will hold the repair, maintenance, and servicing records for smoke detectors, fire alarms, extinguishing equipment, emergency lighting, etc.

-5.19.
+5.20.
 First Aid Provision and Medical Support

-- 5.19.1.
+- 5.20.1.
 The arrangements for first aid in the school will be in accordance with the policy as laid down in the 'first aid at work policy'.
-First aid boxes will be located in various positions around the site including the Comms Office and faculty departments. - 5.19.2.
+First aid boxes will be located in various positions around the site including the Comms Office and faculty departments. - 5.20.2.
 The names and photographs of the first aiders and others with appropriate skills must be posted on the school's health and safety notice board and in strategic locations within the school.

-5.20.
+5.21.
 Food safety and food hygiene

-- 5.20.1.
-Trinity Academy will be registered as a food business. - 5.20.2.
+5.21.1.
+Trinity Academy will be registered as a food business.

+5.21.2.
 The School or its contractors are expected to achieve a maximum score (5 stars) on formal Environmental Health food safety and hygiene inspections.
 The Trust will support any school that has a problem doing this.

-5.21.
+5.22.
 Health